flolovebit/backbone-query-string/readme.md

 AMD:

-If you are using requirejs or amd you can require query-string; ensure that you set your backbone and underscore vars in query-string.js (variables backboneRequireLocation && underscoreRequireLocation).
+If you are using require.js or amd you can require query-string; ensure that you set your backbone and underscore vars in query-string.js (variables backboneRequireLocation && underscoreRequireLocation).

 In query-string.js: you will see the variables located at the top.